Azure-Samples/cognitive-services-speech-sdk/samples/batch/csharp/README.md

 - The **locale** of the audio file (e.g., en-US, zh-CN, etc.).

 ## Run the Sample within VS Code
-1. Install "Azure AI Speech Toolkit" extension in VS Code.
+1. Install [Azure AI Speech Toolkit](https://marketplace.visualstudio.com/items?itemName=ms-azureaispeech.azure-ai-speech-toolkit) extension in VS Code.
 2. Download this sample from sample gallery to local machine.
-3. Trigger "Azure AI Speech Toolkit: Configure Azure Speech Resources" command from command palette to select speech resource.
+3. Trigger `Azure AI Speech Toolkit: Configure Azure Speech Resources` command from command palette to select speech resource.
-4. Trigger "Azure AI Speech Toolkit: Configure and Setup the Sample App" command from command palette to configure and setup the sample.
+4. Trigger `Azure AI Speech Toolkit: Configure and Setup the Sample App` command from command palette to configure and setup the sample.
 This command only needs to be run once.
-5. Trigger "Azure AI Speech Toolkit: Build the Sample App" command from command palette to build the sample.
+5. Trigger `Azure AI Speech Toolkit: Build the Sample App` command from command palette to build the sample.
-6. Trigger "Azure AI Speech Toolkit: Run the Sample App" command from command palette to run the sample.
+6. Trigger `Azure AI Speech Toolkit: Run the Sample App` command from command palette to run the sample.

 ## Advanced Usage
 By default, the sample code uses the `recordingsBlobUris` parameter.
 You can specify either a single recording file blob URL or multiple URLs, separated by commas.